United Progressive Alliance: Controversies

-The years 2005 to 2008 and 2010 to 2013 were the darkest parts of the UPA, due to the failure to prevent several terrorist attacks nationwide.
-The UPA had repealed the Prevention of Terrorism Act, 2002 in 2004, which softened the stand on acts of terrorism and reduced powers for the law enforcement while dealing with acts of terrorism.
-The weakened legislation, along with intelligence failures, compromised law enforcement, and political interference, resulted in bombings in 2008 across cities like Jaipur, Bangalore, Ahmedabad and Delhi, led by the Indian Mujahideen under support from Pakistan-based ISI, as well as the 2005 Delhi bombings, 2006 Mumbai train bombings and 2006 Varanasi bombings; allies of UPA such as Samajwadi Party were also criticized for labeling the Batla House encounter as fake and supporting the accused arrested by Delhi Police, which occurred less than a week after the Delhi bombings in September 2008.
+Between 2005 to 2008 and 2010 to 2013, the UPA faced sustained criticism, due to the failure to prevent several terrorist attacks nationwide.
+The UPA Government repealed the Prevention of Terrorism Act, 2002 in 2004, which was criticized by then Gujarat Chief Minister and Future Prime Minister Narendra Modi, as it weakened India’s counterterrorism framework and reduced the powers available to law-enforcement agencies.
+Subsequently, several terror attacks took place in 2008 across cities like Jaipur, Bangalore, Ahmedabad and Delhi, led by the Indian Mujahideen under support from Pakistan-based ISI, as well as the 2005 Delhi bombings, 2006 Mumbai train bombings and 2006 Varanasi bombings; allies of UPA such as Samajwadi Party were also criticized for labeling the Batla House encounter as fake and supporting the accused arrested by Delhi Police, which occurred less than a week after the Delhi bombings in September 2008.

-During the November 2008 terror attacks in Mumbai, when 10 Pakistani terrorists from the banned terror outfit Lashkar-e-Taiba under support from Pakistan Army and ISI, came from the sea route and seized the city from 26 to 29 November 2008, the UPA Government came under serious fire and widespread condemnation from citizens and leaders of opposition for intelligence failures as well as not being able to provide quick transportation for NSG commandos, who neutralized 8 of the 10 terrorists at the Taj Mahal Palace Hotel, the Oberoi Trident hotel, and the Chabad House.
+During the November 2008 terror attacks in Mumbai, when 10 Pakistani terrorists from the banned terror outfit Lashkar-e-Taiba under support from Pakistan Army and ISI, came from the sea route and targeted the city from 26 to 29 November 2008, the UPA Government faced widespread outrage from citizens and leaders of opposition for intelligence failures as well as delay in deploying NSG commandos, who neutralized 8 of the 10 terrorists at the Taj Mahal Palace Hotel, the Oberoi Trident hotel, and the Chabad House.
 Furthermore, Congress leader Digvijaya Singh, faced heavy criticism for launching a book which mentioned that the Rashtriya Swayamsevak Sangh was somehow linked to the attack, despite credible evidence and confessions from Ajmal Kasab, the only gunman who was captured by Mumbai Police; Singh, along with several other UPA leaders, was also publicly criticized for coining the terms Hindu Terror and Saffron Terror.
 The 2008 attacks in Mumbai subsequently led to resignation of several leaders like Vilasrao Deshmukh, R. R. Patil and Shivraj Patil, on the grounds of moral responsibility as well as for making insensitive statements in the aftermath.
-The UPA was later censured by media and several opposition leaders for being soft against Pakistan following the attack by avoiding military action against terrorist hideouts, as well as in the aftermath of Pakistan Army beheading soldiers of the Indian Army in 2013.
+Additionally, the UPA faced condemnation from opposition leaders and commentators for ruling out military action against Pakistan, with critics describing the response as insufficiently strong.